Likelihood Quantile Networks for Coordinating Multi-Agent Reinforcement Learning: Conclusion

 \section{Conclusion}

-This paper describes a new method, based on distributional RL, for improving performance in cooperative multi-agent settings.
-In particular, we propose a likelihood, TDL, to be used for comparing return distributions that is combined with hysteresis philosophy.
-With this approach, we demonstrate improved stability, performance and sample efficiency over previous methods.
-Furthermore, through inspecting TDL value and usage trends and performance, we conclude that TDL successfully distinguished between domain non-stationary and domain stochasticity.
-We also demonstrate the effectiveness and adaptiveness (no complex hyper-parameter tuning) of our method, especially when incorporating a dynamic risk distortion operator.
+This paper describes a novel distributional RL method for improving performance in cooperative multi-agent reinforcement learning settings.
+In particular, we propose a likelihood measurement applicable in distributional RL, TDL, that is used for comparing return distributions in order to adaptively update an agent's value estimates.
+Through inspecting TDL values and usages, we conclude that TDL plays a part in distinguishing domain non-stationary (e.g., from other agent learning and exploration) and domain stochasticity (including teammate policy shifts), a long standing difficulty.
+We compare and analyze our method along side state-of-the-art methods on various benchmarks, and our approach demonstrates improved stability, performance and sample efficiency.
+Furthermore, we demonstrate the effectiveness and adaptiveness of our method when incorporating dynamic risk distortion operators, and show risk distortion can also be applied to foster cooperation even without incorporating TDL.